-- I. Great Britain can be regarded as being overpopulated either because at present, we are unable to live without importing much of our food and all of most other resources, or because of the very high population density. - 2.
-Currently we import half the food we consume; half of this consists of temperate foods, which we are able to cultivate in Great Britain.
+- 7100 Great Britain can be regarded as being overpopulated either because at present, we are unable to live without importing much of our food and all of most other resources, or because of the very high population density. - Currently we import half the food we consume; half of this consists of temperate foods, which we are able to cultivate in Great Britain.
 The Ecology Party's agricultural policies are designed to take Britain towards self-sufficiency in food, but even if it were possible to feed the whole of the present population from our own resources it is unlikely that a continually expanding population could be self-supporting because of its demands for new land for dwellings, work places, roads, leisure areas, quarries, rubbish tips, all of which must be taken from the stock of farm land, forests and wild, uncultivated areas.
-The effect is not only to diminish the potential for achieving self-sufficiency in food, it threatens to destroy the overall ecological balance and reduces the aesthetic value of the scenery. - 3.
-Among the effects of overcrowding, which must come if the population continues to expand, is a loss of individual liberty expressed as the freedom to use land as one wishes, to move about on it, or to escape from other people.
-The liberty to procreate leads ultimately to the destruction of all other liberties. - 4.
-Although the birth-rate in Britain has been falling for several years, (1961-66, I8.3 per thousand; I966-71, I6.9; I971-72, I5.4) the total population has been growing steadily because of the inherent age structure and the gap between birth-rate and death-rate.
-(1973, birth-rate was I3.7 and the death-rate II.5).
-The baby boom of the post war period sees us now entering the echo-boom period when children born then are entering the procreative and marriage age group.
-This will continue for fifteen years.
-Such an increased parental group would be very likely to produce an increased annual total of births unless there is a conscious decision by families to have fewer children.
-Thus, of the increase of IO million predicted (Ross Population Report) for 20II, 5 million would be due to the age structure of the population.
-The other 5 million would be the result of couples having higher-than-replacement sized families.
-This means that half, or more, of this predicted increase is avoidable through more education, birth-control methods or fiscal controls.
+The effect is not only to diminish the potential for achieving self-sufficiency in food, it threatens to destroy the overall ecological balance and reduces the aesthetic value of the scenery.

-Gradually to reduce the population of Great Brtain over a period of about 80 years to about 40 million, the expected carrying capacity of our agricultural level, assuming modified dietary levels and agricultural techniques.
+Gradually to reduce the population of Great Britain over a period of about 80 years to about 40 million, the expected carrying capacity of our agricultural land, assuming modified dietary levels and agricultural techniques.
 Thereafter to continue as stable as possible, thus avoiding any age group imbalance, which might cause social or economic difficulties.

-To halt futher population growth by reducing the number of unwanted babies and unplanned pregnancies.
-At the same time ensure through education and publicity that the average number of children per family does not rise above the I974 figure of I.6 (The I.6 family size has the effect of stabilising the total population almost immediately and then to decline theoretically reaching a total of 39 million in 2051).
+To halt further population growth by reducing the number of unwanted babies and unplanned pregnancies.
+At the same time ensure through education and publicity that the average number of children per family does not rise above the 1974 figure of 1.6.
+(The 1.6 family size has the effect of stabilising the total population almost immediately and then to decline theoretically reaching a total of 39 million in 2051).

 No policy should disparage childbearing or create negative feelings towards children or the family.
 It should avoid coercion until voluntary measures have been tried and failed.
-The State should therefore continue to aid and support families, but changes should be make in the way this is done.
+The State should therefore continue to aid and support families, but changes should be made in the way this is done.